 Predictive analytics can be gleaned as these data points are compiled to provide a view into the populace.
 These insights can then be used for risk stratification of populations based on genetic and phenotypic factors as well as behavioral drivers and social determinants.
 Armed with these insights, healthcare organizations can provide more personalized, data-driven care while optimizing resource allocation and utilization, and ultimately driving better patient outcomes.

-Applying AI in certain healthcare processes can reduce the time and resources needed to examine and diagnose patients.
+Applying artificial intelligence in certain healthcare processes can reduce the time and resources needed to examine and diagnose patients.
 With this, medical personnel can save more lives by acting faster.
 Machine learning (ML) algorithms can identify risk exponentially faster and with much more accuracy than traditional workflows.
-Done correctly, these algorithms can automate inefficient, manual processes thus speeding up diagnosis and reducing diagnostic errors — which remains the single largest cause of medical malpractice claims.
+Done correctly, these algorithms can automate inefficient, manual processes thus speeding up diagnosis and reducing diagnostic errors -- which remains the single largest cause of medical malpractice claims.